top of page

 Omalizumab (brand name Xolair) is an injectable medicine that binds allergy-type antibodies, called "immunoglobulin E" or "IgE" for short, that are circulating through the bloodstream.
 It was approved by the FDA in February 2024 for use in food allergy patients one year old and older who are at risk of life-threatening anaphylaxis.

-Here are some points about it:
+Here are some key points about using Xolair:

 • The concept is that this medicine soaks up most of the free-floating IgE allergy-type antibodies that provide the fuel for the fire of anaphylaxis (like the antibodies we see when we get food blood test values).